Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 Investments in companies should be compared to other investments to see if they are good or not

 Share price of a listed company reflects the value the market sees in the company
+- But value even in listed companies is more slippery than share price might suggest
+- Ex a company wanting to buy another will often need to pay a premium to make the shareholders